Pallavi999-debug/Pallavi_Portfolio/README.md

     <a href="https://github.com/soumyajit4419/Portfolio/issues">Request Feature</a>
 </h3>

-## TL;DR

-You can fork this repo to modify and make changes of your own.
-Please give me proper credit by linking back to [Soumyajit4419](https://github.com/soumyajit4419/Portfolio).
-Thanks!

 ## Built With

-My personal portfolio <a href="http://soumyajit.tech/" target="_blank">soumyajit.tech</a> which features some of my github projects as well as my resume and technical skills.<br/>
+My personal portfolio <a href="http://soumyajit.tech/" target="_blank">soumyajit.tech</a> which features some of my github projects and my technical skills.<br/>

 This project was built using these technologies.